We earn commissions from brands listed on this site, which influences how listings are presented.

 7. Use Rewards Strategically

-Once you've chosen a card aligned with your goals, maximize its benefits by redeeming cashback to reduce expenses or using travel rewards to offset trip costs.
+Once you've chosen a card aligned with your goals, the next step is to turn spending into cash back effectively.
+Maximize your card's benefits by redeeming cash back to reduce monthly expenses or by using travel rewards to offset trip costs.
 Remember: Don't chase points by overspending.
 Instead, use rewards strategically to advance your financial objectives.

 8. Avoid Impulse Purchases